Amodio/cemantix/README.md

 ```
 Nevertheless it works pretty well as this for now, even if a better model (= with all of the valid words found) would be salutary.

+Check [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/benchmark/benchmark.txt) to see how good our models are from what the website is using.

 TODO: cemantle (US)?